 TL;DR Seattle is one of the most vibrant, walkable cities in Washington.

-We didn’t spend any time in casinos on our trip to Vegas- just wanted to explore what it had to offer.
-What I found was cool shows, beautiful architecture, and incredible food.
+And while Las Vegas is definitely famous for its numerous casinos and hotels, there’s so much to do here besides those things.
+We actually didn’t spend any time in casinos on our trip to Vegas – just explored all the other things it had to offer.
+What I found was incredible shows, beautiful architecture, and delicious food.

 We loved going up the High Roller, an observation wheel that takes you 550 feet above The Strip.
 The entire ride takes about 30 minutes and gives you fantastic views.